phillipmblaine/pmb-picto-plots/README.md

 </div>
 <br />

-## 4) If your guess is incorrect, do not worry! you are welcome to guess as many times as you like
+## 4) If your guess is incorrect, do not worry!
+You are welcome to guess as many times as you like
 * The 'Reset Game' button below the predetermined movie title list may also be used to reload the page and start PictoPlots over
 * The 'Reset Game' button may be used at any time after the PictoPlots game begins to start over
  <div style='text-align: center'>